BaddestBoss123/a/README.md

-download clang and vulkan SDK, then run build.cmd
+install clang and vulkan SDK, then run build.cmd